ospfranco/ospfranco.github.io/_posts/2025-01-21-react native rctrootviewfactory.md

 image: /assets/oscar.jpg
 ---

 As I was upgrading one of my RN macOS projects I was having crashes when bumping to the latest version of RN.
 My app is heavily customized and uses a brownfield approach.
 The view which hosts React Native is not the entry point of the app, but rather I manually create it an load it into an NSPanel.

-There has been a lot of changes with the new architecture of React Native and a class callaed `RCTRootViewFactory` has been introduced to help brownfield apps having to initialize a bunch of internal objects.
-However, there is a lack of documentation so here are some pointers.
+There has been a lot of changes with the new architecture of React Native and a class `RCTRootViewFactory` has been introduced to help brownfield apps having to initialize a bunch of internal objects.
+However, there is a lack of documentation.

 The base class was contributed by Oskar and announced on twitter, there is also this [callstack article](https://www.callstack.com/blog/simplify-your-ios-brownfield-integration-with-rootviewfactory), but both are a bit incomplete or not indexable: